WMHZ (AM)

-WMHZ (1340 AM) is a radio station licensed to serve the community of Holt, Alabama.
-The station is owned by TTI, Inc and airs a classic rock format.
+WMHZ (1340 AM) is a commercial radio station licensed to Holt, Alabama, and serving the Tuscaloosa metropolitan area.
+It is owned by TTI, Inc., and it airs a classic rock format.
 The station was assigned the WMHZ call letters by the Federal Communications Commission on March 5, 2012.

+WMHZ is powered at 1,000 watts using a non-directional antenna.
+Programming is also heard on two FM translators in Tuscaloosa.

 Translators

 WMHZ is rebroadcast on the FM broadcast band via two translators: W267CZ and W292DU.